 A noted French theologian once said that “man is the living layer of earth.”
 He was referring to the spiritual realm, I’m sure.
 Because there is another “living layer of earth” right below our feet – the soil.

 That’s because good soil is alive with millions, billions, trillions – countless mega trillions of living creatures which are born, live, procreate and die every second.
 A teaspoon of good soil would contain millions of living creatures, while a shovel-full would hold billions.
 An acre would contain more living organisms than there are starts in our galaxy… perhaps in the entire universe.

 These organisms are part of the complex nature of soil – which is different from dirt.
 I’ll call good soil simply soil in the rest of this article.

 Picture yourself in a forest.
 A tree sheds its leaves.
 Those leaves, now on the ground, begin to decompose.
 It’s not a process that just happens.
 The organic compounds in the leaves are being consumed by living microscopic creatures (and some larger ones).
-A single bacterium lives about 12 hours, after which it divides.
-In 7 generations, that single cell with become more than 16 million duplicates of itself.
-You could see that, in a year, the total bacteria population would completely cover the earth.

 However, there is a failsafe, which contributes to the soil being enriched.
 Bacteria in the soil are being consumed by larger single-celled animals, like amoebas and protozoans.
 And while these cells are dividing, they are being consumed by even larger creatures.
 Now, while all these microbes and macro-organisms are going through their life cycles, microscopically fine threads of symbiotic fungi are making their way from root to root.